bovinehero/hunt-showdown/README.md

 Calumn Dennis & Joao Higino - for their peer feedback, helping to make the site better.

-Mo Shami - for being the mentor that set me on the right path anf dprovided me with mid and final feedback prioir to submission.
+Mo Shami - for being the mentor that set me on the right path and provided me with mid and final feedback prioir to submission.